Skip Navigation LinksMeasles-Virus-PCR

 Transport Medium (if using)

-For respiratory swabs only: 2–3 mL of Universal or Viral Transport Medium
+For respiratory swabs and processed urine pellets: 2-3 mL of Universal or Viral Transport Medium

 Specimen Labeling